-The Johnson Lake hike is a pretty short Banff hike, clocking in at just over 3km long.
-For perspective, if you hike the longest version of the Johnson Lake hike (using both of the outer trails) the total hiking distance grows to only 3.9km.
+The Johnson Lake hike is a pretty short Banff hike, clocking in at just over 3 km long.

 How Steep is Johnson Lake Trail?

-If you stick to the lakeside trails, the Johnson Lake hike is remarkably flat with a total elevation gain of only 70m.
-If you take the scenic upper trail along the northern side of Johnson Lake, you’ll need to climb one short, steep hill which adds about 20m to this total.
+The Johnson Lake hike is remarkably flat with a total elevation gain of only 70 m.
+If you take the scenic upper trail along the northern side of Johnson Lake, you’ll need to climb one short, steep hill which adds about 20 m to this total.

 How Hard is the Johnson Lake Hiking Trail?